 1. Too many alarms

 Having too many alarms is the most widespread problem of alarm systems in control centers.
 But how many warnings are too many, and how can you measure if your control center needs to take action?

 While this depends on the nature of the processes and the complexity of the operator response required, a common rule of thumb says that 12 alarms per hour should be considered the maximum.

 Methods of measurement:

-What if each alarm was a real indicator of an abnormal condition, each requiring a response?
+What if each alarm was an accurate indicator of an abnormal condition requiring a response?
 With too many of them, it becomes almost impossible for the operator to respond to each of them adequately.
-And even if false alarms are among them, the operator becomes desensitized to alarms in general because he simply gets used to receiving (too) many alarms, which then, in turn, has a negative effect when a real alarm occurs.
+And even if false alarms are among them, the operator becomes desensitized to alarms in general because he gets used to receiving (too) many notices, which then, in turn, has a negative effect when a real alarm occurs.

 2. Chattering alarms

 This phenomenon is often fueled by so-called chattering alarms, which are nothing else than nuisance alarms: Alarms that repeat excessively in a short time interval.
 Chattering alarms desensitize the operator and are the epitome of nuisance alarms.
 Therefore, according to industrial alarm standards, no chattering is acceptable.
 Talking alarms are often caused by poor alarm design, but device maintenance is also a common cause.

 How do you measure chattering alarms?

 Chattering alarms are defined by the number of times an alarm is reported to the operator twice within a specified time interval (usually 60 seconds).